pablo-meier/Pablog/posts/2015-05-28-favorite-hypothetical-virus.md

 see this in action:

 ```
-# Find two files of similar types, then do something like:
+<h1 id="find-two-files-of-similar-types-then-do-something-like">Find two files of similar types, then do something like:</h1>

 File1=$HOME/Videos/wedding_video.mp4
 File2=$HOME/secret/gigli_ben_afflect_j_lo.mp4